Sense Making and Divination in Bali - Galungan Festival

 Practical Details

-Prices for double-occupancy start at US$720 per person, including luxury accommodations for 6 days, breakfasts, round-trip airport transfer, a welcome massage, melukat water blessing, activities, local tours, and Galungan participation.
+Prices for double-occupancy start at US$720 per person and single-occupancy at $1280 including luxury accommodations for 6 days, breakfasts, round-trip airport transfer, a welcome massage, melukat water blessing, activities, local tours, and Galungan participation.
 Check in is after 3pm on 12 June and before 11am on 18 June.

-Single-occupancy rooms and other services and activities are available at additional cost.
-Those who would like to arrive early or stay later may be accommodated for a reasonable price at an excellent sister property.
-This incredibly generous offer is made possible through Dwa Chandra’s commitment to cultivating and celebrating community and culture.
+Other services and activities are available at additional cost.
+Those who would like to arrive early or stay later may be accommodated for a reasonable price at Pohon Jiwa, a lovely sister property.
+This incredibly generous offer is made possible through Dwa Chandra’s commitment to community and culture.

 Click here or scroll down for stunning photos and videos of villa rooms, common spaces, dining, and surrounding areas.